valancej/openshift-install/3.11/anchore-enterprise/README.md

 # Anchore Enterprise Installation on OKD 3.11

-This document will walkthrough installing Anchore Enterprise on OpenShift Kubernetes Distribution (OKD) 3.11 with Helm.
-Anchore maintains a Helm chart for simplifying the deployment.
-You can find out more information by checking out the [GitHub Repository](https://github.com/helm/charts/tree/master/stable/anchore-engine) for the chart.
+This document will walkthrough the installation of Anchore Enterprise on an OpenShift Kubernetes Distribution (OKD) 3.11 cluster and expose on the public internet.

 ## Prerequisites

-- OpenShift Kubernetes Distribution (OKD) 3.11 cluster installed.
+- A running OpenShift Kubernetes Distribution (OKD) 3.11 cluster.
 Read more about the installation requirements [here](https://docs.okd.io/3.11/install/running_install.html).
-- [Helm](https://helm.sh/) client and server installed and configured within your OKD cluster.
+- [Helm](https://helm.sh/) client and server installed and configured with your OKD cluster.
+- [Anchore CLI](https://docs.anchore.com/current/docs/installation/anchore_cli/) installed on local host.

 **Considerations for Helm on OpenShift:**